RayJW/awesome-foss/README.md

 ## Contributing

 Thanks for checking out my list!
-It is still very much work in progress and new information will gradually be added whenever I discover new awesome FOSS software.
+It is still very much work in progress and new information will gradually be added whenever I discover new awesome FOSS.
 If you want to help, contributions are very welcome, and you can find all the information you need to get started in: [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## License